Transition exhibitors

 Orchard Trust

 At Orchard Trust people come first.
-We support people with learning and physical disabilities to live happy and fulfilling lives at our residential and supported living homes across the Forest of Dean.
-We also have a Day Service, Therapy Suite and Therapeutic Smallholding at our Lydbrook site offering community involvement.
+They support people with learning and physical disabilities to live happy and fulfilling lives at their residential and supported living homes across the Forest of Dean.
+They also have a day centre, therapy suite and therapeutic smallholding at Lydbrook offering community involvement opportunities.

 P.A.C.E Gloucester